Gholamreza Rezaei

-Gholamreza Rezaei (غلامرضا رضایی, born 6 August 1984 in Shiraz, Iran) is an Iranian Football player who played for Sepidrood as a forward in the Iran Pro League.
+Gholamreza Rezaei (غلامرضا رضایی, born 6 August 1984) is a retired Iranian football player who last played for Sepidrood as a forward in the Iran Pro League.

 Club career

 Early years

 He started his career in Fajr Sepasi in his hometown, Shiraz, where he was introduced to Iranian Football, after showing his talent in Fajr, he was bought Saba Battery.
 At the end of 2007–2008 season, Persepolis showed interest in him, Rezaei himself stated that he would like to join Persepolis despite being contracted for another year.
 But, he remained in Saba because the club's officials rejected the move.
 He had an average season as he was benched at sometimes and was busy with a number of matches for Team Melli.
 He moved to Emirates in summer 2009.
 After an unsuccessful half-season at the UAE he moved back to the IPL joining Foolad.

 Persepolis

 For the 2010–11 season, he joined Persepolis re-uniting with his former manager at the Team Melli, Ali Daei.
 He made an immediate impact and scored in three of his first four games, all of them being goals which would be the game deciders.
 He extended his contract with Persepolis for two years, keeping him in the team till 2014.

 On 30 December 2012, he scored the fastest goal in the history of Iran Pro League (the record was broken by Mohammad Reza Khalatbari on 10 December 2014) and also the fastest in 2012 in a 2–0 win against his former team, Fajr Sepasi at Hafezieh Stadium.
 He was mostly used as the substitute in 2012–13 season.
 On 4 November 2013, Rezaei announced that will be left Persepolis in January 2014.
 He signed a contract with Foolad on 17 November 2013.